 From home page user can click on register hyperlink which will take user to a brief focussed pop-up to collect fields-

-First Name, Last Name, Mobile, Email id, Confirm email id, password, DOB, and Gender.
+First Name, Last Name, Mobile, Email id,, password, confirm password.

 Once user registers, an email should be sent to given id for account activation.